PM2M2016-A-B/FM-tuner/README.md

 ## Usage

-You can get a list of useful options by in this way:
+You can get a list of useful options in this way:

 ```
 > /bin/fmtuner --help